-For the very numerical based handicapper, FiveThirtyEight tries to give percentages on every game using advanced analytics, kenpom is the bible for statheads, and NCAA NET is the official metric that the selection committee uses to help them with bracketing.
+For the very numerical-based handicapper, FiveThirtyEight tries to give percentages on every game using advanced analytics, kenpom is the bible for statheads, and NCAA NET is the official metric that the selection committee uses to help them with bracketing.

 If you like to guide your pick with numbers, but want to personalize choices more carefully, coaches are a great place to start.
 While players cycle in and out of college hoops, the most consistent factor is the men in charge.
 For example, Duke’s Mike Krzyzewski is 97-30 in the Big Dance.
 Conversely, West Virginia’s Bob Huggins has taken teams to the NCAA Tournament on 24 occasions and has just 33 wins, meaning his teams are bowing out during the first weekend most seasons.
 Florida State’s Leonard Hamilton is 10-12 in the bracket.
-It is also worth noting how coaches do considering their team’s seed.
+It is also worth noting how coaches do consider their team’s seed.